Timewasters: Critical response

 Joel Keller of Decider recommended the programme, finding it to have unexpected humour in the way it treats racism "head on without taking itself ... seriously".
 Homa Khaleeli wrote for The Guardian that Timewasters challenges the archetypes and lack of diversity in period dramas.
-Cheryl Eddy of Gizmodo described the series as a sharply satirical comedy which expertly draws humour from racism.
+Cheryl Eddy of Gizmodo described the series as a sharply satirical comedy that expertly draws humour from racism.
 She praised the writing, the music, and the chemistry between the four lead actors.
 Melody McCune of Geek Girl Authority wrote that the series "deftly and brilliantly doles out social commentary" of systemic racism in life and in media.
 She praised the writing, the chemistry of the leads, and the music.

 Angelica Guarino of Common Sense Media thoroughly enjoyed the programme, calling it "harmoniously ambitious, off-beat, and fast paced," with uniform story arcs.
-She particularly praised Taylor's performance, and encouraged parents to discuss with their children the racial issues raised and how it can be "empowering to make jokes about serious topics".
+She particularly praised Taylor's performance and encouraged parents to discuss with their children the racial issues raised and how it can be "empowering to make jokes about serious topics".

-Noah Berlatsky of NBC News wrote that the "wonderful comedy ... subvert[s] heroic white narratives" of genre productions, using "hypervisible" outsider underdog characters who eschew expectations as their endeavours backfire, while broadly mocking the white characters who believe themselves special.
-Agathe Devionot of Just Focus felt that the series was a perfect fusion of comedy with the modernity of the main characters encountering cultural shock in the time-travel scenario.
+Noah Berlatsky of NBC News wrote that the "wonderful comedy ... subvert[s] heroic white narratives" of genre productions: using "hypervisible" outsider underdog characters who eschew expectations as their endeavours backfire; while broadly mocking the white characters who believe themselves special.
+Agathe Devionot of Just Focus felt that the series was a perfectly realized comedy, with the modernity of the main characters colliding with the social codes of the 1920s.
 Devionot praised the "comic genius" of the main cast and the collaboration between writer and director.

-The series was praised by members of the Royal Television Society (RTS): Ed Gove noted the rarity of an all-black central cast on British TV, and summed up the programme's attitude toward race with a joke from the pilot: "People like us never get to time travel – it's what white people do, like skiing or brunch."
-Matthew Bell compared Timewasters to Derry Girls and Home, for finding humour in dark subject matter.
+The series was praised by members of the Royal Television Society (RTS): Ed Gove noted the rarity of an all-black central cast on British TV; he summed up the programme's attitude toward race with a joke from the pilot: "People like us never get to time travel – it's what white people do, like skiing or brunch."
+Matthew Bell compared Timewasters to Derry Girls and Home for finding humour in dark subject matter.
 Kate Holman wrote that the programme "challenges the traditional period drama" and expertly draws comedy from the juxtaposition of past and present prejudices.

 On 3 April 2019, RTS London presented a livestreamed panel discussion, Timewasters: Production Focus, in which the programme was discussed by Adedayo, Kane, Kayo and Taylor.
 British Film Institute lead programmer and event chair Justin Johnson opened by stating that Timewasters "successfully combined a science fiction premise with a period setting [and] a full-on comedy."